JustGlowing/minisom/Readme.md

 ### Using the trained SOM

-After the training MiniSom makes you able to
+After the training you are able to

 * Compute the coordinate assigned to an observation `x` on the map with the method `winner(x)`.
 * Compute the average distance map of the weights on the map with the method `distance_map()`.